Parashah: Song of Songs

 The Aleppo Codex is extant until the word ציון ("Zion") in Song of Songs 3:11.
-Bibles that show parashot in the Song of Songs based upon the Aleppo Codex (with reconstruction of its missing parts based on Kimhi's notes) include two editions following the Breuer method (Horev and The Jerusalem Crown).
+Bibles that show parshiot in the Song of Songs based upon the Aleppo Codex (with reconstruction of its missing parts based on Kimhi's notes) include two editions following the Breuer method (Horev and The Jerusalem Crown).
 The flow of text in such bibles is as follows: